egomask/EgoMask-3DGS_Original/README.md

 The codebase has 2 main components:
-A PyTorch-based optimizer to produce a 3D Gaussian model from SfM inputs A script to help you turn your own images into optimization-ready SfM data sets
+A PyTorch-based optimizer to produce a 3D Gaussian model from SfM inputs A script to help you turn your images into optimization-ready SfM data sets

 The components have different requirements w.r.t. both hardware and software.
 They have been tested on Windows 10